 We have been a Joint Commission certified Advanced Primary Stroke Center since 2005.
-O'Connor Hospital has also received the American Heart Association’s SilverPlus Get With The Guidelines®-Stroke Quality Achievement Award and Target: StrokeSM Honor Roll award with an additonal Target: Type 2 Diabetes Honor Roll Award.
+O'Connor Hospital has also received the American Heart Association’s SilverPlus Get With The Guidelines®-Stroke Quality Achievement Award and Target: StrokeSM Honor Roll award with an additional Target: Type 2 Diabetes Honor Roll Award.
 This recognizes that O’Connor Hospital is meeting quality measures and patients are treated quickly with lifesaving medications.

-- An experienced team of experts:
+An experienced team of experts, including:

-- Physical Therapist Assistants
+Physical Therapist Assistants

-- Innovative diagnosis and treatment:
+Innovative diagnosis and treatment:

 O’Connor physicians and staff use the latest diagnostic and treatment methods to assess and improve function after a stroke.
 These technologies include fiberoptic endoscopic evaluation of swallowing (FEES) (inpatient only) and VitalStim® (outpatient only), used to evaluate and treat swallowing disorders.

 Your medical history

 A physical exam

 A computed tomography (CT) scan to determine whether the stroke resulted from a clot or from bleeding inside the brain

-- Additional tests, depending on the scan results and how soon you arrive in the emergency room
+Additional tests, depending on the scan results and how soon you arrive in the emergency room

 The goals of treatment are to:

 Prevent life-threatening complications

-- Prevent future strokes
+Prevent future strokes